keyuncheng/BART/README.md

     * Generate transition solution with BTS (implemented, verified)
     * Parse the transition solution from BTS into commands (implemented, verified)
-    * Distribute the transition commands to Agents (on-going)
+    * Distribute the transition commands to Agents (implemented, verified)
-    * Wait for all finish signals from all Agents (implemented)
+    * Wait for all finish signals from all Agents (on-going)
         * Report the time

-* Balanced Transition Generator (implemented, verified)
-    * Read stripe placement
-    * Generate transition solution

 * Agent
     * Handle the commands
-        * From Controller: Parse Transfer command into Send command, and send physical blocks to other Agents
+        * From Controller: Parse Transfer command into Send command, and send physical blocks to other Agents (on-going)
-        * From Agents: Parse Send command and receive physical block
+        * From Agents: Parse Send command and receive physical block (on-going)
     * Command Format:
         * Read: stripe_id, block_id, final_block_id, physical path
             * Cache into memory